kluctl/kluctl/docs/kluctl/commands/gitops-reconcile.md

 GitOps arguments:
   Specify gitops flags.

       --context string                   Override the context to use.
-  -l, --label-selector string   If specified, KluctlDeployments are searched and filtered by this label selector.
+  -l, --label-selector string            If specified, KluctlDeployments are searched and filtered by this label
+                                         selector.
+      --local-source-override-port int   Specifies the local port to which the source-override client should connect to when running the controller locally.
       --name string                      Specifies the name of the KluctlDeployment.
   -n, --namespace string                 Specifies the namespace of the KluctlDeployment.
-If omitted, the current namespace
+If omitted, the current
-                                from your kubeconfig is used.
+                                         namespace from your kubeconfig is used.

 ```
 <!-- END SECTION -->